Aperio raises a $4.5M seed round to protect power plants from hackers

 As Aperio co-founder CEO Michael Shalyt tells me, hackers often try to manipulate the physical infrastructure of a plant, but at the same time, they try to hide their activities by tricking sensors into reporting that everything is working as usual, even as the pressure in a valve is rising.
 That’s not something that your typical security system is able to detect, but that’s what Aperio specializes in.

-The company’s tools can detect when this physical data is tempered with because it doesn’t just look at the data that these sensors report but also at all of the noise from the existing sensors that’s typically filtered out.
+The company’s tools can detect when this physical data is tampered with because it doesn’t just look at the data that these sensors report but also at all of the noise from the existing sensors that’s typically filtered out.
 By using machine learning techniques, Aperio essentially creates fingerprints of these sensors based on this noise.
 When hackers forge this data, they can’t reproduce this noise, so the system knows when things go awry.
 Looking at the plant as a whole, Aperio can also typically tell you what’s actually happening underneath the forged data so that operators can decide whether they have to hit the red button and shut down operations or whether they have enough time for a controlled shutdown.

 One advantage here is that plants don’t have to change their existing setup — something most of them are loath to do anyway.